nui-ai/mediapipe/README.md

 8. Packet/Stream Abstraction Layer<BR>
 Wraps outputs in MediaPipe packets and streams, rather than returning raw vectors.

+9. In addition, the grain-of-sand level approach of modularity entails layers abstracting over different memory management strategies (copy vs. move semantics).

-9. Status/Result Layer<BR>
+10. Status/Result Layer<BR>
 Returns absl::Status for all operations, propagating errors through the framework.

-All these layers make mediapipe code modular down to grain of sand, and provide safety, but also make it significantly complex for a developer to review for a rather simple vector split, until you get familiar with all those layers to be able to skip them by glossing when you're not interested.
+All these layers make mediapipe code modular down to grain of sand, and provide safety, but also make it significantly complex for a developer to review for things as small as a vector splitting function, until you get familiar with all those layers to be able to skip them by glossing when you're not interested, as not all of these layers are abstractions but rather explicitly cast into the smallest pieces of code.

 Explaining the concepts of synchronized processing in stream-processing, which the mediapipe framework forces calculators code into, is way beyond the scope of a readme, but you can best learn them by informed ChatGPT conversations, as the official documentation stops half-way only.